JTinkers/ScribeBot/README.md

 ### Join our discord server if you have questions/suggestions or a cool script to share: <a href=https://discord.gg/nXdGWnQ><img src="https://discordapp.com/assets/fc0b01fe10a0b8c602fb0106d8189d9b.png" width="100"></a>

 ## Important Notice
-This program uses unmanaged code (see: [this](https://msdn.microsoft.com/en-us/library/ms973872.aspx#manunman_topic6) MSDN topic) and provides low-level functionality that if used improperly (intentionally or not) could affect system's security and reliability.
+This program uses unmanaged code ([msdn topic](https://msdn.microsoft.com/en-us/library/ms973872.aspx#manunman_topic6)) and provides low-level functionality that if used improperly (intentionally or not) could affect system's security and reliability.
 It's possible to write a malicious script - it's **highly advised** to open packages with package editor and read code before executing it, especially if it comes from untrusted sources.

 ## Program Features